nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-11-18-priorities.md

 ---
 Here is my list of priorities for the mesh in order of importance.
 I'll keep this updated.

-**VPN services**

-We are always asked about security.
-The only way to secure communications is end-to-end encryption such as a VPN.
-We will offer a VPN service to all mesh members for a small charge per month.

-**Tall structure installs**

-Tall structures are the only way we can expand the wireless mesh.
-This is by far our biggest priority.
-There are a few different types in the city and we need to try them all- NYCHA buildings, skyscrapers, churches, schools, libraries, existing antenna masts and building coops.
-We need specific presentations and handouts for each of these types of structures.
-We are currently approaching libraries and [churches](../../leaflet/church.pdf).
-We need to build presentations for coop boards and others.

-Once we have a tall structure in a neighborhood we can link to apartment building rooftops.

 **Supernode**

 The supernode at 375 Pearl St. is our first install on a tall structure.
 Here is our remaining todo list:

+Configure BGP
+Install VPN software
+lay more ethernet or dc cable
 Get tax-exemption status with suppliers
 Pick up donated AirFiber pair
 Decide best P2P points to extend backbone
 Get P2M users (up to 2 miles) via mailout etc.
 Install and test P2P and sector P2M antennas
-Install BGP servers in rack
 Turn it on

+**Tall structure installs**

+Tall structures are the only way we can expand the wireless mesh.
+This is by far our biggest priority.
+There are a few different types in the city and we need to try them all- NYCHA buildings, skyscrapers, churches, schools, libraries, existing antenna masts and building coops.
+We need specific presentations and handouts for each of these types of structures.
+We are currently approaching libraries and [churches](../../leaflet/church.pdf).
+We need to build presentations for coop boards and others.

+Once we have a tall structure in a neighborhood we can link to apartment building rooftops.

 **Public Access Points as gateways**